-The Centre for Affordable Housing Finance in Africa (CAHF) is the housing finance division of FinMark Trust, a non-profit trust with a mission of ‘making financial markets work for the poor’.
+The Centre for Affordable Housing Finance in Africa originated as a division of the FinMark Trust, a non-profit trust with a mission of ‘making financial markets work for the poor’.
+In May 2014, CAHF was established as a not-for-profit company in terms of South African company law, independent from the FinMark Trust.
 The vision of CAHF is an enabled affordable housing finance system in countries throughout Africa, where governments, business, and advocates work together to provide a wide range of housing options accessible to all.
-CAHF’s mission is to expand Africa’s housing markets for all of its residents, through the dissemination of research and market intelligence, supporting cross-sector collaborations and a market-based approach.
+CAHF’s mission is to make Africa’s housing finance markets work, with special attention on access to housing finance for the poor.
+We pursue this mission through the dissemination of research and market intelligence, supporting cross-sector collaborations and a market-based approach.
 The overall goal of our work is to see an increase of investment in affordable housing and housing finance throughout Africa: more players and better products, with a specific focus on the poor.

 Our work covers four main areas: (1) understanding the housing asset, (2) monitoring housing sector performance, (3) exploring innovation in housing finance, and (4) supporting housing finance market development.
 Valuing innovation, evidence-based decision-making, collaborative networks, and local expertise, we focus on promoting the opportunities to be found in under-served housing markets across Africa, with a specific focus on the SADC region.
 As part of this approach, CAHF regularly undertakes and commissions research; develops market intelligence on country and regional housing markets; hosts forums, strategy discussions, and workshops; and participates in local and international conferences and debates on housing finance.
 The Centre also provides strategic and secretarial support to the African Union for Housing Finance, and is a founding member and driver of the African Housing Microfinance Initiative.

-Kecia Rust is the coordinator of FinMark Trust’s Centre for Affordable Housing Finance in Africa.
+Kecia Rust is the Director and founder of the Centre for Affordable Housing Finance in Africa (CAHF).
 She is a housing policy specialist and has worked with both public and private sector practitioners in promoting access to affordable housing and housing finance in Southern Africa for the past 20 years.
-Kecia is particularly interested in financial inclusion as it relates to housing finance and the functioning of affordable property markets across Africa.
-Kecia Rust holds a Masters of Management degree (1998), earned from the Graduate School of Public and Development Management, University of the Witwatersrand.
-She obtained her Bachelors Degree with Distinction and Honours in International Studies (1990), from the University of North Carolina at Chapel Hill, USA, where she was a Morehead Scholar.
+She was the Housing Finance Coordinator at the FinMark Trust from 2003-2014, during which time she established CAHF, and was appointed as the Secretariat for the African Union for Housing Finance – a role that CAHF continues to play.
+Over the span of her career, Kecia has consulted and undertaken research in affordable housing finance, residential property assets and property markets, rental and social housing, and the creation of sustainable human settlements, among other issues.
+Kecia participated in the Wharton School’s International Housing Finance Programme, in Philadelphia, USA, in 2007.
+She holds a Masters of Management degree (1998), earned from the Graduate School of Public and Development Management, University of the Witwatersrand.